LastGirlStanding/hotday-carts/07_Full_Keptn_Walkthrough/README.md

 keptn send event new-artifact --project=sockshop --service=carts --image=docker.io/keptnexamples/carts --tag=0.10.2
 ```

 As before, we can watch the deployment via the Bridge.
-Our quality gate should detect that this version of carts has a performance degredation and not deploy to production.
+Our quality gate should detect that this version of carts has a performance degradation and not deploy to production.

 <img src="../images/quality_gates.png" width="50%">